mishraaditya595/ScanIt/ContributionGuidelines.md

 - [Learn GitHub from Scratch](https://lab.github.com/githubtraining/introduction-to-github)
   '

-It always takes {""time to understand and learn.
+It always takes time to understand and learn.
 So, do not worry at all.
 We know **you have got this**!💪